yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/high-availability.md

 - All YugabyteDB Anywhere instances configured under high availability must use the same custom port.

   The default Prometheus port for YugabyteDB Anywhere is `9090`.
-Custom ports are configured through the settings section of the Replicated installer UI available at `https://<yugabyteanywhere-ip>:8800/`.
+Custom ports are configured through the settings section of the Replicated installer UI that is typically available at `https://<yugabyteanywhere-ip>:8800/`.

+  For information on how to access the Replicated settings page, see [Install YugabyteDB Anywhere](https://docs.yugabyte.com/preview/yugabyte-platform/install-yugabyte-platform/install-software/default/).